mikey-b/allocator_ref/README.md

 	void* operator&() { return ptr; }
 };
 ```
-Methods that provide a way to create and destroy `blk` instances. a blk is effectively a replacement of underline implementation of a *Type** or *Type&*.
+Methods that provide a way to create and destroy `blk` instances. a blk is effectively a replacement of underlying implementation of a *Type** or *Type&*.
 *C++ Limitation* If we were able to do something like - `template<typename Type> alias Type* = blk<Type>;` this would have made this much easier.
 #### Sharing
 These methods provide information to the allocator regarding the usage of a blk or reference type.
 Having multiple links to a blk/object is common usage.
 This allows the allocator to track, and/or debug incorrect usages in this regard.